 We may also tell your health plan about a treatment you are going to receive

-to obtain prior approval or to determine whether your
+to obtain prior approval or to determine whether your plan will cover

 Health Care Operations – We may use and disclose medical information about you for our

 operations.
 We may use and disclose medical information to conduct or